 Now, let’s dig into the 3 phases of your training plan!

-One of the most important factors in your marathon running training is how you’re spending your time BEFORE the official training plan kicks off!
+One of the most important factors in your marathon training schedule is how you’re spending your time BEFORE the official training plan kicks off!

-To start, we usually hear how important it is to build a good endurance base.
+To start, we usually hear how important it is to build a good endurance base, especially if you’re preparing for your first marathon.
 This is true, but you’ll be getting in A LOT of long endurance runs in the next few months.
 Spending some extra time now to work on your speed will pay off later in your training cycle.